Salaam Mumbai

 Salaam Mumbai (known as Hello Mumbai; سلام بمبئی) is a 2016 Iranian-Indian drama film directed by Ghorban Mohammadpour.
 The film stars Iranian actor Mohammad Reza Golzar and Indian actress Dia Mirza in the leading roles.
+The film features dialogues predominately in Persian and English with Hindi songs.
+The film was also dubbed in Hindi with the same name.

+Reception

+Frahnaz Yousefi from the Islamic Azad University Zahedan, wrote, "it should be mentioned that in spite of having many defects three reasonsfor the movie's success are: the combination of famous actors and actress both from Iran and India, the dance and singing scenes and the third one is being the first conjoint movie after the Islamic Republic of Iran".

 Box office

 In Iran, the film surpassed the opening record of Asghar Farhadi's Academy Award winning film, The Salesman (2016).
 Salaam Mumbai grossed 10 billion rials ($260,000) in two days, surpassing the previous record of The Salesman, which grossed the same amount in three days.
 Salaam Mumbais final gross in Iran was 146 billion rials.